securityfirst/tent-content/contents_en/tools/truecrypt/truecrypt.md

 - An internet connection, Windows 2000/XP/2003/Vista/7, Mac OS X or GNU Linux (This guide runs through Windows)
 - Administrator rights required for installation or to create volumes but not to access existing volumes
 **Version used in this guide:** 7.1a
-_(The developers web page is offering a new version 7.2 of TrueCrypt with some functionality removed.
-Despite this new release we recommend that you continue to use older version 7.1a.)_
 **License:** Free and Open-Source Software
 **Level:** Advanced
 **Other reading:** [http://andryou.com/truecrypt/docs/index.php](http://andryou.com/truecrypt/docs/index.php)